 All course instruction and discussion take place in English; all course materials are provided in English.
 Simultaneous interpretation is not available during the course.

-The registration fee for the 2016 course is 2500 EUR, which includes admission for the participant to:
+The registration fee for the 2017 course is EUR 2 500, which includes admission for the participant to:

 The registration fee is not subject to French taxes of any kind.